devmount/SongDrive/README.md

 > **HINT**
 >
 > The setup process is still in development.
-An additional step with the possibility to add test data will be added soon.
+An additional step with the possibility to import test data will be added soon.

 ## Licence